 Chum, A. (2011).
 Policy Implications of Neighbourhood Influences on Health Research: Towards an Alternative to Poverty Deconcentration.
 Health and Place.
 17(5), 1098-1104.

-Teo, C., & Chum, A. (2020).
-The effect of neighbourhood cohesion on mental health across sexual orientations: a longitudinal study.
-Social Science and Medicine.
+Teo, C, Azra, K, & Chum, A (senior author).
+Does the impact of neighbourhood cohesion on mental health differ by ethnicity: a UK longitudinal study.
+Social Psychiatry and Psychiatric Epidemiology.

 - Environmental Health